tomkirk6422/django-react-app/README.md

 3. When querying books using multiple tags in query params, a book will be included in the queryset as long it matches one of the tags.

 **AI usage:**
-All code in the backend folder was written manually, The front end code was partially written by AI, partially written by hand
+All code in the backend folder was written manually, The front end code and README was partially written by AI, partially written by hand

 Backend Setup (Django)